ual-cci/music_gen_interaction_RTML/README.md

 - Put your data into `__music_samples` and `__saved_models`:
   - for example: `__music_samples/mehldau/input.wav`
-  - so that you have: `__saved_models/modelBest_Mehldau.tfl` (_ps: you can use https://github.com/Louismac/MAGNet to train your model - only remember to use the same settings for the model architecture_)
+  - so that you have: `__saved_models/modelBest_Mehldau.tfl` (_ps: you can also use https://github.com/Louismac/MAGNet to train your model - only remember to use the same settings for the model architecture_)
 - Adjust parameter `WAIT_if_qout_larger_div` (in `client__playbackWithServer.py`) according to your PC performance (for slower PC set this value lower - to 1 or 2)

 ## Start with: